gojimmypi/wolfssl/wolfcrypt/src/port/Espressif/esp_crt_bundle/README.md

 can be use for creating a project-specific [wolfSSL component](https://github.com/wolfSSL/wolfssl/tree/master/IDE/Espressif/ESP-IDF/examples/template/components/wolfssl) when not using a [Managed Component](https://components.espressif.com/components/wolfssl/wolfssl).

+## Getting Started

+Use the `idf.py menuconfig`,

+When in doubt, delete the `./build` directory.
+This is particularly important when changing Certificate Bundle PEM files.

 ## Certificate Inspection

 The certificates in the bundle are in PEM format.
 The [gen_crt_bundle.py script](./gen_crt_bundle.py)